12 men charged in $9.7m cheating case

 In a statement, the Corrupt Practices Investigation Bureau (CPIB) said that between March and August 2016, the five men allegedly used subcontractors to submit claims to Civil Tech for works that had not been carried out.

-Each man is accused of 30 counts of engaging in a conspiracy to create false invoices so as to support claims that work had been carried when they had not.
+Each man is accused of 30 counts of engaging in a conspiracy to create false invoices so as to support claims that work had been carried out when they had not been.

-Among other charges, each man also faces three counts of engaging in a conspiracy to cheat Civil Tech of some $9.7 million.
+Each man also faces three counts of engaging in a conspiracy to cheat Civil Tech of some $9.7 million, among other charges.

-Seven Civil Tech subcontractors were also charged on Tuesday over their alleged roles in the ruse.
+Seven Civil Tech subcontractors were also charged yesterday over their alleged roles in the ruse.

-One of them, Huang Zhiguo, 47, was a director at a firm called Hua Rong Engineering.

-The remaining six subcontractors were directors at different firms at the time of the alleged offences.
+The remaining six subcontractors were directors of different firms at the time of the alleged offences.

 They are: Tan Heng Lee, 34, from Housing Replacement; Seow Yam Seng, 45, from Rui Feng Engineering & Construction; Zhuang He, 48, from Hong Hai Construction; Wong Mun Kin, 53, from Alliance Resources; Ang Lye Soon, 57, from Dowell Engineering Services; and Yu Yingjie, 59, from Da Ho Foundation.